On critical renormalization of complex polynomials: Preliminaries

 \subsection{Quasi-regular and quasi-symmetric maps}

 Let us recall the definition of quasi-regular \cite{ric} and quasi-conformal maps \cite{ahl66}.

 \begin{dfn}[Quasi-regular maps] Let $U$ and $V$ be open subsets of $\C$, and let $\kappa\ge 1$ be a real number.
 A map $f:U\to V$ is said to be \emph{$\kappa$-quasi-regular} if it has distributional partial derivatives in $L^2_{loc}$, and $||df||^2\le \kappa\, \jac_f$ in $L^1_{loc}$.
 Here $df$ is the first differential of $f$, and $\jac_f$ is the Jacobian determinant of $f$.
 Note that any holomorphic map is $\kappa$-quasi-regular with $\kappa=1$.
 We say that $f$ is \emph{quasi-regular} if it is $\kappa$-quasi-regular for some $\kappa\ge 1$.
-A \emph{quasi-conformal map} is by definition a quasi-regular homeomorphism. \end{dfn}
+A \emph{quasi-conformal map} is by definition a quasi-regular homeomorphism.
+All these maps are orientation-preserving by definition ($\jac_f\ge 0$ follows from the inequality displayed above). \end{dfn}

 The inverse of a ($\kappa$-)quasi-conformal map is ($\kappa$-)quasi-conformal.
 Quasi-conformal maps admit a number of analytic and geometric characterizations.
 They can be characterized in terms of Beltrami differentials and in terms of moduli of annuli or similar conformal invariants.
 See 4.1.1 and 4.5.16 --- 4.5.18 in \cite{hub}.
 A metric characterization of quasi-conformal maps is based on the following notion applicable to general metric spaces, cf. \cite{tv80}.